tin2tin/Pallaidium/README.md

 ## Features
 * Text to video
 * Text to audio
+* Text to speech
 * Text to image
-* Seed, Quality Steps, Frames, Word Power.
+* Seed, Quality Steps, Frames, Word Power, denoising.
 * Batch operation of text strips into videos, audio, music, speech, or images.
 * Batch refinement of images.
 * Batch upscale & refinement of movies.
-* Model card selector
+* Model card selector.
-* Render finished notification
+* Render finished notification.
-* Model Cards: Modelscope, Animov, Stable Diffusion 1.5 & 2, Deep Floyd IF, AudioLMD and Bark
+* Model Cards: Stable Diffusion 1.5, 2, XL, Deep Floyd IF, Zeroscope, Animov, AudioLMD and Bark.
-* One click install and uninstall dependencies
+* One click install and uninstall dependencies.
-* User-defined file path for generated files
+* User-defined file path for generated files.
-* Seed added to strip name
+* Seed and prompt added to strip name.

 ## Requirements
 * A CUDA-supported Nvidia card with at least 4 GB VRAM.